5 Ways to Have Fun As Stay At Home Mom

 This is the time that I start to pull together ideas for handmade gifts.
 Decorating a picture frame, tote bag, or t-shirt are great options for abstract toddler art.

 4. Help a Friend Or Neighbor Together

 As I mentioned, many of the creative activities you do with your toddler could be great gifts; it also encourages the conversation to think about other people.

 Make a meal for someone in need, whether a stay at home mom or someone else in need helps keep the community connected.

 You can also check around for community volunteer events, many of which are kid-friendly.
 When you and your kids get the chance to reach out, you get to make connections with other adults, and it also helps remind your kids that despite what they may think, no they are not the center of the universe and yes they can help others.

 Baking is always fun, but it’s better to share the treats with others before they are all consumed.
 Let your little one help whip up a batch of cookies, from scratch, mix, or even premade dough from the store, no judgment here.
 Decorate them, put them in gift boxes, and share with friends or neighbors.

-Try to make a connection with any elderly neighbors that may be nearby.
+Every stay at home mom should try to make a connection with any elderly neighbors that may be nearby.
 Most of the time, they welcome the company of some young energy.
 And if taking care of tasks around the house is a norm for you, helping someone else keep up with a few chores or tending to their garden will be another thing your kids are willing to do with little complaint.

 5. Learn with your kid